-- Drive defensively. - Do not drink and drive. - Since you cannot see as well, you may need to slow down and keep more space between you and other vehicles. - Slow down, especially on higher speed roads.
-Your headlamps can light up only so much road ahead. - In remote areas, watch for animals. - If you are tired, pull off the road in a safe place and rest.
+- Drive defensively. - Do not drink and drive. - Adjust the inside rearview mirror to reduce the glare from headlamps behind you. - Since you cannot see as well, you may need to slow down and keep more space between you and other vehicles. - Slow down, especially on higher speed roads.
+Your vehicle's headlamps can light up only so much road ahead. - In remote areas, watch for animals. - If you are tired, pull off the road in a safe place and rest.

 No one can see as well at night as in the daytime.
 But as we get older these differences increase.
 A 50-year-old driver may require at least twice as much light to see the same thing at night as a 20-year-old.
 What you do in the daytime can also affect your night vision.
 For example, if you spend the day in bright sunshine you are wise to wear sunglasses.
 Your eyes will have less trouble adjusting to night.
 But if you are driving, do not wear sunglasses at night.
 They may cut down on glare from headlamps, but they also make a lot of things invisible.